-Helixos is proud to announce our ongoing collaboration with the Morobe Development Foundation in Papua New Guinea.
-The Morobe Development Foundation Inc. (MDF) is a community-based organisation located in Lae, Morobe Province, Papua New Guinea.
+Helixos is proud to announce our ongoing collaboration with the Morobe Development Foundation (MDF) in Papua New Guinea.
+MDF is a community-based organisation located in Lae, Morobe Province, Papua New Guinea.
 For over 10 years, the organisation has worked closely with communities to improve quality of life and provide education and engagement related to social issues.
 They also make impacts in the areas of women empowerment, rural community development, food security, and climate change.

 With economic growth and living standards improving in the municipal areas of Papua New Guinea, increased consumption has typically resulted in increases in resources and waste.
 This project investigated approaches to further improve the current practice in solid waste management in Lae City, Papua New Guinea, in alignment with international best practices and case studies from other emerging economies.

 Helixos supported this project with strategic and technical advice in the areas of solid waste and resource management.
 We proposed adopting an integrated waste management hierarchy philosophy in order to prioritise community efforts from waste reduction through to disposition.
 We reviewed existing challenges with the regulatory and policy context and available infrastructure and explored opportunities to utilise circular economy concepts, community capability development, and energy recovery solutions.

 Helixos is continuing work with the Morobe Development Foundation on projects focused on biodiversity, environmental management, and community development.